freeskys/FRCache/README.md

 # FRCache
-Cache array into data and make UITableView and UICollectionView work offline by retrieving data from the cache
+Cache array into file and make UITableView and UICollectionView work offline by retrieving data from the cache